Part of twisted.internet.defer View Source View In Hierarchy

 program would block until it gets a result, for Twisted it should not

 block.
-Instead, it should return a Deferred
+Instead, it should return a Deferred.

 This can be implemented for protocols that run over the network by

-writing an asynchronous protocol for twisted.internet
+writing an asynchronous protocol for twisted.internet.
+For methods

 that come from outside packages that are not under our control, we use